 Measure for Size

 Measure your room and dining table to see the size and number of chairs you can accommodate in your dining room and around your dining table.
-(I do hope you have picked out a dining table before you go looking for chairs.)
 Remember to calculate the space between chairs, as well as the actual space a dining chair will occupy, before you pick a size.
 Do not forget to factor in that it will need additional space when pulled away from the table.